Probate Q&A Series

 Key Considerations for Heirs Residing in an Inherited Home

 • Confirm who holds legal title.
-During probate, the personal representative holds title, not the heirs.
+During probate, heirs or devisees may hold title subject to the personal representative’s authority to administer the estate.

 • Obtain written permission.
 Ask the personal representative for a lease or occupancy agreement to set clear terms.